Eman-Gon/autonomous-rover-urdf/README.md

 ## Contributing

-This project was developed by **Emmanuel Gonzalez** as part of a senior project at Cal Poly, San Luis Obispo.
+This project was developed by **Emanuel Gonzalez** as part of a senior project at Cal Poly, San Luis Obispo.
 For questions or contributions, please open an issue or pull request.

 ## Author

-- **Emmanuel Gonzalez** - *Project Developer* - [Eman-Gon](https://github.com/Eman-Gon)
+- **Emanuel Gonzalez** - *Project Developer* - [Eman-Gon](https://github.com/Eman-Gon)